CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 1. Start the Ubuntu VM with `./run-amd64-ubuntu-vm.sh`.
 1. Log into the Ubuntu VM with `root` and the password `sosp2023`.
 1. Change the directory with `cd ./sosp2023_qemu`.
-1. Start the CheriQemu CheriBSD VM with `./run-cheribsd-vm-on-ubuntu-vm.sh`.
+1. Start the CHERI-QEMU CheriBSD VM with `./run-cheribsd-vm-on-ubuntu-vm.sh`.
 1. Log into CheriBSD with `root` and no password.
 1. The source code of the exercises is in `~/cheri-exercises-sosp2023_tutorial/src/exercises/` in the CheriBSD VM.

 ## ARM macOS
-### Run CheriQemu Natively
+### Run CHERI-QEMU Natively

 These setup steps require you to install dependencies with the Homebrew package manager.
-If you don't want to use Homebrew follow the steps for how to run the Ubuntu VM with [UTM](#run-cheriqemu-on-an-arm64-utm-ubuntu-vm).
+If you don't want to use Homebrew follow the steps for how to run the Ubuntu VM with [UTM](#run-CHERI-QEMU-on-an-arm64-utm-ubuntu-vm).

-1. Install the dependencies of CheriQemu with Homebrew: `brew install libarchive glib pixman xz zstd libusb libpng gnutls libssh libnettle jpeg-turbo` This takes about 20 minutes on our M1 Mac-Mini test machine.
+1. Install the dependencies of CHERI-QEMU with Homebrew: `brew install libarchive glib pixman xz zstd libusb libpng gnutls libssh libnettle jpeg-turbo` This takes about 20 minutes on our M1 Mac-Mini test machine.
 1. Download this [zip](https://www.cl.cam.ac.uk/~pffm2/sosp2023_cheri_tutorial/files/sosp2023_qemu.zip) archive.
 1. Unzip it with `unzip sosp2023_qemu.zip`.
 1. `cd` into the unzipped directory.